solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the message.

-    > Since we are "upserting" a document with the same **id**, the server-side operation will be to update the existing document with the same **id**.
+    > Since we are "upserting" a document with the same **id**, the server-side operation will be to update the existing item with the same **id**.
 You should see the status code ``OK`` indicating that the update operation was completed successfully.

 1. Click the **🗙** symbol to close the terminal pane.